Organization: Unitarian Universalist Service Committee (UUSC) – Based in: Cambridge, Massachusetts

 Guided by UU principles and the Universal Declaration of Human Rights, UUSC strives to advance human rights, dismantle systems of oppression, and uplift and affirm the inherent worth and dignity of all people.
 We center the voices and experiences of those most affected and strengthen those grassroots groups and movements which are organizing themselves to advance these goals.
 In order to accomplish this, we offer: Justice Education and Leadership Development, Mobilizing for Advocacy and Action, and Grantmaking and Partner Support.

-The Senior Partnership Officer (SPO) for Crisis Response is a member of the grantmaking and partner support team and plays a critical role in helping to inform and advance a strategy for UUSC’s crisis response initiatives.
-The current focus is primarily on protecting the Rohingya and other ethnic and religious minorities in Burma, in addition to a couple of smaller initiatives; the portfolio will evolve over time as new crises arise.
+The Senior Partnership Officer (SPO) for Migrant Justice is a member of the grantmaking and partner support team and plays a critical role in helping to inform and advance a transnational strategic plan for UUSC’s initiative on Central American migrant justice, that spans Central America, Mexico, and the United States.
 In this role, the SPO will cultivate and maintain a portfolio of grants and build deep and trusting relationships with partners, primarily from affected communities.
 Based on the needs of the communities, the SPO will implement and coordinate a range of support beyond grants that may include advocacy, research, technical assistance, organizing convenings, cultivating additional financial support for partners, possibly informing and implementing creative grantmaking practices (e.g., participatory grantmaking), and more.
 In order to create deep and meaningful impact, the SPO will work closely with an intersectional team to inform and advance a joint strategy.
-As an issue area expert, the SPO will represent UUSC with our board and members, as well as external audiences, potentially including UU congregations, membership organizations, advocacy forums, such as the United Nations and more.
-This position will provide additional programmatic support as needed, including managing other grants across issue areas of focus.
+As an issue area expert, the SPO will represent UUSC with our board and members, as well as external audiences, potentially including UU congregations, membership organizations, and in advocacy forums, such as the United Nations and more.
+Further, the position will provide additional programmatic support as needed, including managing other grants across issue areas of focus.

-- Build meaningful and trusting relationships with grantee partners and members of affected communities and center their voices.
+- Build meaningful and trusting relationships with grantee partners and members of affected communities and center and amplify their voices in both internal and external work.

 - Work with an intersectional team to inform and advance a joint strategy, with a focus on partner support and grantmaking.
 Research and analyze human rights issues and solicit input from partners and key stakeholders to inform the joint strategy.